top of page

 What is Ultralight Tramping?

-Ultralight tramping is a style of packing that emphasises carrying the least amount of gear, and lightest versions of that gear, while still being safe in the outdoors.
-The goal is to optimise comfort, distance, and/or enjoyment of the outdoors.
+Ultralight tramping is a style of packing that emphasises carrying the least amount of gear, and the lightest versions of that gear, while still being safe.
+The goal is to optimise for comfort, distance, and enjoyment of the outdoors.

 What is my baseweight?

 Baseweight is the weight of your pack itself and all items inside it which remain constant throughout the trip.
-This includes things like your tent, cooking gear and spare clothing.
-The clothing you wear daily is considered “worn weight”, and the weight of food, water, fuel and other consumable items are considered “consumables”.
+This includes things like your shelter and sleep gear, cooking, spare clothing, etc. The clothing you wear daily is considered “worn weight”, and the weight of food, water, fuel and other consumable items are considered “consumables”.
 Your pack weight is your baseweight plus consumables.
+These categories are mostly useful as a framework for thinking about your kit.
+It's easier to discuss with others, and it's easier to see where the essentials are.

-This isn't to say the weight of cloths, shoes, and food don't matter - all weight costs energy to carry.
+This isn't to say the weight of clothes, shoes, and food doesn't matter - all weight costs you energy to carry.
 It's worth considering everything: the calorie density of your food, the amount of water you'll carry on average, the type of footwear you use, etc. As they say, a pound on the foot equals 5 on your back.

 Why go ultralight?

-On a personal level, I choose to travel ultralight because it's more enjoyable.
-By carrying less on my back, I'm more comfortable while I'm walking and find I'm able to travel further, faster.
-This means I can see more in a shorter trip than I may otherwise, and explore areas that I wouldn’t feel comfortable travelling with a heavy, traditional load out (think rock scrambling and off-trail adventures).
-In addition to this, carrying a lighter pack makes me more agile - river crossings, downed trees and avalanche routes all become easier to navigate with a smaller pack on my back.
-Carrying a lighter pack can also reduce the strain on your body, reducing wear and tear as well as the risk of injury.
+Everyone wants a lighter pack, the benefits are obvious to anyone who's spent much time walking around outside.
+By carrying less, you can travel longer distances with increased comfort and less stress or strain.
+You can see more in a shorter trip than you would have otherwise, and explore areas you wouldn’t feel comfortable traveling with a heavy, traditional load out (think rock scrambling and off-trail adventures).
+In addition, carrying a lighter pack increases agility for river crossings, downed trees, and avalanche routes.
+Carrying a lighter pack can also reduce the strain on your body, reducing wear and tear and the risk of injury.

 I heard ultralighting is unsafe, or that it can't be done in NZ.